fthorey/pebbleSDK2/README.md

 How to create the waf script for PebbleSDK
 -------------------------------------------
-Simply execute:\n
+Simply execute in this directory:

-./waf-light configure build\n
+*./waf-light configure build*

-And replace the generated waf script into your PebbleSDK/Pebble directory\n
+And replace the generated **waf** script into your *PebbleSDK/Pebble* directory

 Modifications
 -------------